 Ugly White Sourdough

 Because I spend so much time playing with flavours at work, I’m not into excessively 'interesting' or experimental recipes at home.
 I like simple food, done well.
-Good ingredients.
-Paying attention.
-You get it.
-I like to make ordinary things from scratch and appreciate how much better they are than their shop-bought counterparts - puff pastry, pasta, corn tortillas—and of course, bread.
+Good ingredients, mindful preparation, etc, etc. I like to make ordinary things from scratch and appreciate how much better they are than their shop-bought counterparts - puff pastry, pasta, corn tortillas—and of course, bread.

 I usually go for something dense and seedy that fills me up and gives me a fibre boost.
 But sometimes, only a squidgy white loaf will do.

-Yes, the loaf is ugly.
-You couldn’t charge money for it.
-I don’t care!
-It tastes great and it makes me happy.
-It says enough is enough.
-I keep a starter alive, I make my own bread.
+You couldn’t charge money for this loaf, imperfect as it is.
+But, it tastes great and I like it.
+Also - I keep a starter alive, I make my own bread.
 I do not need to prove anything by having a perfect crumb or wheatsheaf scoring.

 It makes amazing toasties, French toast, or just toast.
 And when it’s freshly baked and slathered in salted butter—oh man.